Home Loan Calculator

 How Mortgages Work

-Businesses and individuals use mortgage loans to purchase real estate without paying for the entire purchase up front.
-Once a mortgage is approved, the borrower is expected to repay the loan principal plus interest over a certain amount of years until the property is paid for and owned free and clear.
+Mortgages empower individuals and businesses to purchase real estate without needing to pay the entire purchase price upfront.
+Once a home loan is approved, the borrower commits to repaying the principal amount along with interest over a set number of years.
+When the debt is fully repaid, the borrower owns the property free and clear.

 The Mortgage Process